 Traditional uses

-Traditionally, It was used to make soap.
+Traditionally, it was used to make soap.
 It was also used medicinally to aid in the management of conjunctivitis, headache, migraine, and diarrhea.
 Other traditional uses include the management of dysentery, yellow fever, burns, and wounds.

-Analgesic properties– observed in mice, aqueous extract elicited analgesia with a dose of 250-500 mg/kg.
+Analgesic properties– observed in mice, the aqueous extract elicited analgesia with a dose of 250-500 mg/kg.
 It pointed towards a peripheral analgesic response, nodding to the inhibition of peripheral nociceptive mediators.
 Other compounds like chlorogenic acid are known to block the pain and inflammation pathway via cyclooxygenase and lipoxygenase inhibition and dampening.
-Olayinka 2021

 Antioxidant properties– There has been reported increased activity with animal models on the antioxidant enzyme systems, i.e., glutathione peroxide, with the administration of ackee.
 It also exerts a direct neutralization on radicals and modulates oxidative stress markers through phenolic compounds.
-Barnabay 2018

-Antiparasitic properties– ethanolic stem extract (200 – 800mg/kg) was effective as a prophylactic against chloroquine-resistant plasmodium berghei in mice.
+Antiparasitic properties– ethanolic stem extract (200-800 mg/kg) was effective as a prophylactic against chloroquine-resistant Plasmodium berghei in mice.
 The phenolics, flavonoids, and saponins are speculated to act by interfering with the parasite’s ability to establish pathogenicity or enhancing the host immune system.
 Otegbade 2016

 Antidiabetic properties– ethanolic extract reduced fasting blood glucose in a diabetic rat model.
 At doses of 50, 100, and 150 mg/kg, the extract improved dyslipidemia associated with diabetes and normalized failing hematological markers.
 It is speculated to work through enhancing insulin signaling and protecting pancreatic beta cells from oxidative damage.
 Ojo 2020

 Cytoprotective potential– In vitro assays on MTT cancer cell lines (breast, liver) exhibited protection from oxidative stress in normal cells.
-The compound triterpenoids was believed to act by induction of apoptosis in malignant cells. sinmisola 2019
+The compound triterpenoids was believed to act by induction of apoptosis in malignant cells.

 Antidiarrheal potential– ethanol or aqueous extracts in in vivo rodent studies at 100-400 mg/kg body weight exhibited reduction in intestine motility and the intensity and frequency of diarrhea episodes.
 Flavonoids were linked to this through their ability to inhibit prostaglandins and relax the smooth muscles, inducing slow motility.